 20 year old Walter enlisted in June 1915, ten months after Edmund.
 A private in the 13th Battalion, 7th Reinforcements, he embarked from Sydney in August, arriving at Mudros on the Greek island of Lemnos in October.
 Walter was hospitalised two months later, suffering from frostbite.
 He would be hospitalised on two further occasions; in February 1916 with pleurisy, and in December the same year with influenza.

 In March 1916 Walter joined his brother Edmund as a Gunner in the 10th Field Artillery Brigade.
 Three months later he joined the British Expeditionary Force in France.
 Walter was gassed in August 1917, but recovered sufficiently to rejoin his unit, only to sustain a gunshot wound to his abdomen a month later.
 Gunner Cornish died of his wounds on 22 September 1917.
 He is buried at Lijssenthoek Military Cemetery in Belgium.
+Walter was one of seven men from the Orange district to die during the Battle of Menin Road Ridge.

 The following month Walter’s mother, Frances, read in the Daily Telegraph that a Gunner Walter Cornish had died of wounds, prompting her to write to the Defence Department: